jayyu23/SMART_Project/estimator/README.md

 - [x] Output the Component-Operation Matrix for each Feature Estimation as a .csv file

-### Part 2: Mapping Phase (Assembler + Operation Maker)

-As of 2021-04-06, SMART has completed the following requirements for Part 2.
-It is able to:

-- [x] Given the binary descriptors (64 bit machine code), output relevant Assembly code through a disassembler

-- [x] Given this machine code, create corresponding Operations for VAD and ASR

-- [x] Create, from a set of parameters, operations and architecture templates as defined in Phase 1

 ### Sample Output: VAD Cycle Estimation